code-312/code-for-chicago-jekyll/how-to-write-posts.md

 ![subheader example](images/how-to-post/subheader.png)

 If you want to add more images, or links, use the Markdown syntax for adding such things.
 Check the Markdown guide above.
+For any natural line break, you can simply use natural line breaks to break up the text.

 5. You're all set!